The Bobby Edd Penson Fund

 - Enrolled at university/college, community college or a vocational program

-Like AFFCF’s general awards, you must submit an application along with the required documentation (see below).
-Once an application is submitted, the AFFCF awards committee will review it.
+The AFFCF awards committee will review requests as they are submitted.
 All payments are made payable to the vendor or reimbursed for purchases made AFTER the request has been approved.
 No funds are available for purchases that have been made before an application is submitted and approved.
-Required documentation includes the following:
+Typical turnaround time for a Penson Fund Award is 10 days.
+Emergency funds are available.

-- Documenation of enrollment in post-secondary college or accredited vocational training program or most current grades report.
-(Determines eligibility only.
-Awards are not based on grades.)
+- Documentation of enrollment in post-secondary college or accredited vocational training program.

 penson fund award guidelines